#6: Toni Calderon – Partner @ Speed Group and Executive Producer of Gentlemen’s Driver

 How long it takes.
 Underestimating time.
 The second one was a filming nuisance, underestimated editing.
 Putting it together is an art and hired an editor.
 It’s the most important position.
-Who’s going to take the 100’s hours of story – turn it into a film.
+Who’s going to take the 100’s hours of the story – turn it into a film.
 Bunch of mini-stories initially which made no sense.
 Making sure people are captivated the whole way through.

 Q6 – How did you manage Speed Group while doing this documentary?

 Everything was happening in one place – so a lot of multi-tasking.
-And at home found off hours to do it.
+And at home found off-hours to do it.
 But managing people and race car drivers is a cool experience but frustrating at times.
 Dealing with unique personalities.
 Some of the times you have to babysit.

 Starting with someone who can show you the ropes and do it all – be your racing consultant.
 So you can show up and drive.

 Q7 – How has it transformed over the last 5 years.